marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

 =======

-Heartbleed, CVE-2014-0160 in the Common Vulnerabilities and Exposures system, is a bug which affects OpenSSL software allowing an attacker to retrieve a 64KB chunk of memory from the address space of a process which is using libssl.
+Heartbleed, CVE-2014-0160 in the Common Vulnerabilities and Exposures system, is a bug which affects OpenSSL library allowing an attacker to retrieve a 64KB chunk of memory from the address space of a process which is using libssl.
 The bug resides in the implementation of one of the features of the TLS protocol, the TLS Heartbeat Extension, and affects OpenSSL from version 1.0.1 to 1.0.1f included.